Fusion1013/AvasarVault/Environment/Plants/Velmoriths/Velmoriths.md

 meta-links:
   - "[[Plants]]"
 ---
-Velmoriths are a family of [[Plants|Plants]] that retract down into the ground when they sense any movement.
+Velmoriths are a family of [[Plants|Plants]] that can retract down into the ground.
 These plants are often small, such as blades of grass or small flowers.

 Different cultures have different names for these types of plants.
 The scientific community calls them [[Velmoriths|Chtoflora]], while people originating from [[Storms Reach Overview|Storms Reach]] call them [[Velmoriths|Gizbitki]], roughly translating to "Hidden Plant".
 ```dataview